NZR 50-foot carriage: Further development

 The carriages were built at the Addington and Otahuhu Workshops.
 Later two first class cars were reseated as 37-seat second class cars.
 Some were altered to car-vans.
 In 1963-65 some were fitted with multiple-unit type seats for 63 passengers and used for suburban service; initially seven and later another 10, total 17.
 By 1974 some were used on the Rewanui Branch for miners trains.
 The Taieri Gorge Railway used to have four of the 50-foot carriages, but has been replacing them with 56-foot carriages.

 Pre-NZR 50-foot carriages

 The Wellington and Manawatu Railway Company acquired 50-foot passenger cars Class A2 from 1903 to 1906, five first-class and thirteen second-class.
 The first six were from Jackson and Sharp Company of Delaware, (later the Gilbert Car Company) and later carriages were built at the WMR Thorndon Workshops.

-These cars were higher the NZR loading gauge (12 ft 2+1/2 in rather than 11 ft 6 in) and were required to be tested before running on Government lines; however in 1911 A 1127 lost ventilators going through a goods shed.
-In 1940 a ventilator on A 1106 touched the electric overhead in tunnel 10 on the NIMT and caught fire, after which ex-WMR cars were restricted to the Hutt Line.
+These cars were higher the NZR loading gauge (12 ft 2+1/2 in rather than 11 ft 6 in) and were required to be tested before running on Government lines; however in 1911, A 1127 lost ventilators going through a goods shed.
+In 1940, a ventilator on A 1106 touched the electric overhead live-wires in tunnel 10 on the NIMT and caught fire, after which ex-WMR cars were restricted to the Hutt Valley Line.